fiboa/specification/core/validation.md

 The following keywords are supported:

 - `type`: The [fiboa data types](datatypes.md) as a string, **required**.
-- `optional`: Defines whether having a value is optional, which usually means null or a similar value is allowed to be set
+- `required`: Whether a field is required or not.
+  If not required, fields allow a special value such as `null`.
+  Defaults to `false`.

 Additionally, the following validation vocabulary is defined by JSON Schema: